-For an ideal gas a = 0, since there exist no forces of attraction between the gas molecules.
-Thus the critical temperature of the ideal gas equal to zero.
-Cool up to below the critical temperature is the essential condition for an ideal gas to be liquified.
+For an ideal gas a = 0, since there exist no forces of attraction between the molecules.
+Therefore, the TC of such gases is equal to zero.
+Hence the elementary condition for liquefaction of ideal gases is to cool below the critical temperature.

 The ideal gas can not be liquefied at the critical temperature or zero Kelvin because practically not possible to attain zero kelvin temperature.